Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

     -A INPUT -p tcp -m tcp --dport 443 -j REJECT --reject-with tcp-reset

 Start system-config-firewall.
 Check that https is unchecked in the list of Trusted Services.
 Then click "Custom Rules" in leftmost window.
-Click Add, Select Protocol Type 'ipv4' and  Firewall Table to 'Filter'.
+Click Add, select Protocol Type 'ipv4' and  Firewall Table to 'Filter'.
 Select the file /etc/sysconfig/iptables-https.
 Click OK, and Apply.
 Done!

 At this point you should try with telnet again.
 If you don't get a "Connection refused" I really don know what to do.